Malathion poisoningCarbofos poisoning; Compound 4049 poisoning; Cythion poisoning; Fosfothion poisoning; Mercaptothion poisoning

 - Washing of the skin (irrigation) and eyes, perhaps every few hours for several days

-Patients who continue to improve over the first 4 to 6 hours (after receiving medical treatment) usually recover.
-Prolonged treatment often is needed to reverse the poisoning, including intensive care hospitalization and long-term therapy.
-Some toxicity may persist for weeks or months, or even longer.
+People who continue to improve in the first 4 to 6 hours after receiving medical treatment usually recover.
+Prolonged treatment often is needed to reverse the poisoning.
+This may include staying in the hospital intensive care unit and getting long-term therapy.
+Some effects of the poison may last for weeks or months, or even longer.

 Cannon RD, Ruha A-M. Insecticides, herbicides, and rodenticides.
 In: Adams JG.
 Emergency Medicine .
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 146.

 Rhee JW.
 Insecticides.
 In: Marx JA, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice .
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 163.